RegioneER/RerUserDates/README.md

 Another plugin's feature is regular users can't select any more a custom range in the calendar but Superadmins still can build reports.

-You can enable or disable the two features independently by clicking checkboxes in the plugin's configuration page available in the super admin user interface.
+Since Piwik 2.4.0 you can enable or disable the two features independently by clicking checkboxes in the plugin's configuration page available in the super admin user interface.

 This plugin is translated in: English, Italian and French (just send a pull request to include your favourite language, see _Can I contribute_ f.a.q.)